git4rk/ApplicationServeronCloud/latestUpdates.md

   * A vulnerability where IBM WebSphere Application Server might provide weaker than expected security for the administrative console.
   * A vulnerability where IBM WebSphere Application Server installations that use Form Login might allow a remote attacker to conduct spoofing attacks.
   * A vulnerability where IBM WebSphere Application Server might allow a local attacker to obtain sensitive information, caused by improper handling of application requests, which might allow unauthorized access to read a file.
-  * A vulnerability where Apache Commons FileUpload, as used in several products, might allow a remote attacker to execute arbitrary code on the system, caused by deserialization of untrusted data in DiskFileItem class of the FileUpload library.
-A remote attacker might exploit this vulnerability to execute arbitrary code under the context of the current process.
+  * A vulnerability where Apache Commons FileUpload, as used in several products, might allow a remote attacker to run arbitrary code on the system, caused by deserialization of untrusted data in DiskFileItem class of the FileUpload library.
+A remote attacker might exploit this vulnerability to run arbitrary code under the context of the current process.
   * A vulnerability where Intel Haswell Xeon, AMD PRO and ARM Cortex A57 CPUs might allow a local authenticated attacker to obtain sensitive information, caused by a bounds check bypass in the CPU speculative branch instruction execution feature.
 By conducting targeted cache side-channel attacks, an attacker could exploit this vulnerability to cross the syscall boundary and read data from the CPU virtual memory.
 * Integrated miscellaneous service maintenance.